kaiser-rpg/KaiserRPG.github.io/pages/rule/mana/mana.md

 Raw mana can be found in the world, with many occultists believing it to stem from the Veil.

 ## Mana Pool
 Your maximum Mana Pool size is equal to twenty plus ten times your Focus Characteristic.
-To this you add any innate bonuses and mana purchased using Experience Points – mana gained though XP comes in groups of fifty.
+To this you add any innate bonuses and mana purchased using Experience Points -- mana gained though XP comes in groups of fifty.

 ## Mana Accumulation
 The Base Mana Accumulation is directly based on your Focus Characteristic -– as shown in the following table -– and the Base MA is then multiplied by your MA Multiple, which starts at zero.
 You can spend Experience Points to buy MA Multiples.
-So, after buying one MA Multiple, your MA will be equal to your Base MA; a second Multiple means your MA is twice your Base MA.
+So, after buying one MA Multiple, your MA will be equal to your Base MA; a second MA Multiple means your MA is twice your Base MA.

 {% include table-index.html table="magic" index="100" %}